matter-labs/zksync-era/docs/specs/zkEVM/High Level/7. Fee model/Fees 1.md

 ### L2 Fair price

-The L2 fair gas price is currently determined by the StateKeeper configuration and is set at 0.25 Gwei (see `fair_l2_gas_price` in the config).
+The L2 fair gas price is currently determined by the StateKeeper/Sequencer configuration and is set at 0.25 Gwei (see `fair_l2_gas_price` in the config).
 This price is meant to cover the compute costs (CPU + GPU) for the sequencer and prover.
 It can be changed as needed, with a safety limit of 10k Gwei in the bootloader.
 Once the system is decentralized, more deterministic rules will be established for this price.